BSc (Hons) Minerals Management (Top up)

 *These fees apply if you're starting this course between September 2015 and August 2016.
 We recommend you check fee details with us though, as they can change.

-If you already hold the University of Derby Diploma in Quarry Technology, or the Diploma in Asphalt Technology and the Quarry Studies top up Certificate, and you've achieved the SHE NVQ4* (since 2005) or QCF SHE6 you can join the programme.
+One of our Foundation Degrees or if you already hold the University of Derby Diploma in Quarry Technology, or the Diploma in Asphalt Technology and the Quarry Studies top up Certificate, and you've achieved the SHE NVQ4* (since 2005) or QCF SHE6 you can join the programme.

 However, you may also hold other qualifications which will enable you entry to the programme.
 Please contact us to discuss further.